Table of Contents Show

 1. Capitol Reef National Park

-One of the top places on every list for Western Road Trip Ideas.
 This national park is situated in Utah, United States.
-Spread over an area of 241,904 acres, it was opened for the public on December 18, 1971.
+Spread over an area of 241,904 acres, it was opened to the public on December 18, 1971.
 Here one can see colorful canyons, buttes, monoliths, and ridges.

 It preserves the Waterpocket Fold, extending from Lake Powell to Thousand Lake Mountain.
 This fold is the most giant exposed warp in Northern America.
 Here, older and newer layers of land are folded over each other, forming an S-shape.